Travel and transport – getting around in Spain

 The laws behind driving in Spain are strict, and police are vigilant.
 Driving offenses fall into three categories: minor, serious and very serious.

-Speed cameras are very common, and the following limits apply:
+Speed cameras are very common, and the following limits apply as of December 2021:

 - On autopistas (motorways), the limit is 120kph (75mph)

 - On autovias (dual carriage ways), the limit is 100kph (62mph)

 - On carreteras (main roads), the limit is 80kph (50mph)

 - In urban areas, the limit tends to range from 30 to 50kph (19 to 31 mph).
 Note that unless specified, 30kph is now the maximum speed limit in all urban areas throughout the country.

 There are speed cameras on most main roads.
 The use of these cameras is on the increase and drivers of foreign cars can be fined on the spot if caught speeding.
 For drivers with Spanish licences, speeding fines vary depending on the severity of the driving offence and points can be deducted from your driving licence, up to a maximum of 6.
 There is the right of appeal system in place.

 Drink driving or driving under the influence of drugs are serious infractions and can result in prison sentences if a third party is injured.
 Testing equipment allows only 0.5 milligrams of alcohol per millilitre of blood – which is stricter than in the UK, for example, where the limit is 0.8mg/l.
 New drivers are effectively forbidden to drink and drive, with a very low 0.1 mg/l limit.
 Soon professional drivers will have to install alcohol interlocks in vehicles.
 These prevent driving if the driver is over the alcohol limit.